-Most double-action revolvers may be fired in two ways.
-The first way is single-action, that is, exactly the same as a single-action revolver; the hammer is cocked with the thumb, which aligns the cylinder, and when the trigger is pulled, the hammer is tripped and the round fired.
+Most double-action revolvers fire in two ways.
+The first way is single-action, that is, the same as a single-action revolver; When you cock the hammer with the thumb it aligns the cylinder.
+When you pull the trigger, it trips the hammer and the round fired.
 The second way is double-action, that is, from a hammer-down position, which means you do not have to manually cock the hammer into position.
 In this case, the trigger when pulled, first cocks the hammer and revolves the cylinder, and then trips the hammer at the rear of the trigger stroke, firing the round in the chamber.

-Certain revolvers, called double-action-only (DAO), lack the latch that enables the hammer to be locked to the rear, and thus can only be fired in the double action mode, using the trigger to perform this action.
+Certain revolvers, called double-action-only (DAO), lack the latch that enables the locking of the hammer to the rear, and thus can only be fired in the double action mode, using the trigger to perform this action.
 With no way to lock the hammer back, DAO designs tend to have bobbed or spurless hammers, and may even have the hammer completely covered by the revolver’s frame (i.e., shrouded or hooded, shown above).
-These are generally intended for concealed carrying, where a hammer spur could snag when the revolver is drawn from clothing or from a concealed carry purse, so makes a good choice for concealed and carry use.
+These are generally intended for concealed carrying, where a hammer spur could snag when the revolver is drawn from clothing or a concealed carry purse, so makes a good choice for concealed and carry use.

-For self defense, a Double-Action or Double-Action-Only are recommended as a single action revolver requires cocking for each round to be fired which takes precious time and it is harder to shoot multiple rounds quickly.
+For self-defense, a Double-Action or Double-Action-Only revolver is recommended as a single action revolver requires cocking for each round fired which takes precious time and it is harder to shoot multiple rounds quickly.

 Let’s list and discuss the advantages and disadvantages of revolvers.